 Fish contained in a properly maintained tank of no more than 10 gallons are the only pets allowed.

 Rooms with AC cost a little more than rooms without it.
-Prices can be found on Housing Costs.
+View Housing Costs for pricing.

 A resident student’s refrigerator should be no more than 4 cubic feet.